lampajr/scip/README.md

 ### Live Monitoring

 This category includes methods that facilitate the live monitoring of interesting proceedings related to the invocation and execution of smart contracts functions.
-In particular the *SubscribeToEvent* method allows client to receive notification regarding the occurrences of specific custom- or system-defined events that are emitted during the execution of smart contract functions, whereas *SubscribeToFunction* method allows client to receive notification regarding the invocation of a specific smart contract function.
+In particular the ***SubscribeToEvent*** method allows client to receive notification regarding the occurrences of specific custom- or system-defined events that are emitted during the execution of smart contract functions, whereas ***SubscribeToFunction*** method allows client to receive notification regarding the invocation of a specific smart contract function.
 In order to trigger one of these methods the client has to send to the gateway a request structured as state in table 2.
+Basically each subscription is identified by the the following tuple <*type, identifier, params, corrId*> where the *type* indicates whether it is an event- or function-subscription.